top of page

 1. Accreditation and Compliance

 Ensure the courses meet national and regional safety standards.
-Accredited training guarantees that the content is up-to-date and recognised by regulatory bodies.
+Accredited training guarantees that the content is up to date and recognised by regulatory bodies.

 2. Course Content and Relevance